flutter/website/codelabs/index.md

 For a full list of available Flutter codelabs, see the [Flutter category](https://codelabs.developers.google.com/?cat=Flutter) on [Google Developers](https://codelabs.developers.google.com/).
-If you are in a country where the previous link doesn't work, try [Flutter Codelabs](https://codelabs.flutter-io.cn/).
+If the previous link doesn't work for you, try [Flutter Codelabs](https://codelabs.flutter-io.cn/).

 {% comment %}